 If the data indicates the gap between the expected outcome and the student’s progress is not closing, then the student will receive a Tier III intervention in addition to Tier I and II in order to accelerate progress.
 Tier III interventions are designed to provide more individualized instruction, and intense teaching and learning opportunities for students who are not achieving grade level expectations and continue to fall further behind their peers (less than 5% of students).
 One of the primary purposes of Tier III is to find and use instructional strategies that are best suited for that individual student’s progress.

-More information about SRBI can be found on the Connecticut State Department of Education web site.
+More information about SRBI can be found in Hamden's SRBI brochure for parents (English, Spanish), or on the Connecticut State Department of Education web site.